 I am of the belief that you should not go searching for a relationship.
 Don’t just declare a girl the love of your life because she has a cute smile and accepted your invitation to get a drink on Thursday night.
 Don’t jump immediately into a committed relationship after a few weeks of hanging out and having a good time.
 And don’t drop those three words a month into the ordeal because she laughs at your jokes and and sleeps with you.
 Take your time with a period of romantic foreplay before giving it up and becoming Facebook official.

 Before going any further into the discussion of relationships in medical school, the number one most important question you have to ask yourself, is this the right person?
 The ideal candidate for a significant other possesses many key qualities, but also, the right person is someone you can see yourself with long term.
 Why would you date someone in medical school if you know the relationship has an expiration date?
 If you can’t see yourself with the person in question long term, save yourself the trouble and end it before you have to deal with a nasty breakup when exams are approaching.
-Nothing will fuck with your focus like trying to study histology slides while images of your sweetheart Jenny being force-fed shots of tequila by her friends before leaving the bar with Chad to get over you dominate your brain.
-It could end bad, so please heed my advice and don’t enter medical school in a relationship if you don’t think your girlfriend is wifey material.
+Nothing will mess with your focus like trying to study histology slides on a Saturday night while you picture your ex-sweetheart, Jenny, being force-fed shots of tequila by her friends and flirting with every guy she sees.
+It could end bad, so please heed my advice and don’t enter medical school in a relationship if you don’t think your girlfriend is wife material.

 You will not be able to hang out and watch her favorite show every night.
 Many times, her texts will go hours unanswered.
 Is she okay with that?
 If you wish to enter a relationship in medical school, that person must understand what it’ll be like.
 You don’t want to deal with shit like her saying, “Stacie and Mike hang out all the time, why can’t you make more time for me?” while you’re in over your head learning the renal system.
 Before entering the relationship or continuing a current relationship into medical school, you must have a candid talk with your girl about expectations.
 You will be busy.
 You will have to miss some seemingly important social events.
 You will need to put your phone away and say, “can’t talk right now, studying” more than she’s used to.